 Finally, organisations need to formalise the roles and responsibilities relating to GRC, so as to ensure GRC strategies are understood enterprise-wide.

 So what is the ROI of GRC?
-Stay tuned for the next entry, where we will cover that question along with how technology helps with a governance, risk and compliance plan.
+In the next entry, where we will cover that question along with how technology helps with a governance, risk and compliance plan.